brollup/brollup/src/transmutive/noist/README.md

 ## Key Features

-### Abortion-proof Sessions
+### Abortion-proof
 Signing sessions do not abort if a signatory produces an invalid partial signature or fails to fulfill the promise of producing a partial signature.
 Each signing session is guaranteed to yield a valid aggregate signature as long as the threshold is met.

+### Non-interactive
+Signing sessions can run without time constraints, enabling partial signatures to be collected from offline clients (e.g., hardware wallets) or semi-uptime clients (e.g., smartphones) without a session timeout.

 ### Nonce Pooling
-The group nonce becomes available immediately upon entering a signing session, provided that enough DKG packages are available for the group nonce.
-Otherwise, preprocessing must be run to populate the nonce pool with new DKG packages.
+The group nonce becomes available immediately upon entering a signing session, provided that enough DKG packages are available.
+Otherwise, preprocessing must be run to populate the nonce pool with new DKG packages, which is an interactive process.

-### Non-reactive Mode
-NOIST can be run without time constraints, allowing partial signatures to be gathered from offline clients (e.g., hardware wallets) or semi-uptime clients (e.g., smartphones) without a session timeout.

 ## Algorithms